 Skip advert

 The Volkswagen Tiguan continues as a spacious five-seat mid-size SUV, but if you're looking for the stretched seven-seat version, you’ll have to wait for the arrival of the Volkswagen Tayron – the replacement for the previous Volkswagen Tiguan Allspace.

 The Tiguan is one of the most spacious cars in its class, both for passengers and their belongings.
 A pair of adults should find plenty of space up front in the Tiguan, while visibility is better than the class average thanks to a relatively straight bonnet, which gives a decent clue about where the front end stops, and large side windows mean respectable over-the-shoulder visibility.
-Blind spot monitoring is standard to warn you of vehicles lurking where you can’t see them.
+A blind spot monitoring system is standard to warn you of vehicles lurking where you can’t see them.

 Advertisement - Article continues below

-All versions come with front and rear parking sensors, plus a reversing camera, while Elegance trim (and cars equipped with the optional Driver assistance package from Life trim and above) have a 360 degree camera system.
+All versions come with front and rear parking sensors, plus a reversing camera, while Elegance trim (and cars equipped with the optional Driver assistance package from Life trim and above) have a 360-degree camera system.
 All Tiguans have LED headlights, but you can specify the optional IQ.Light Matrix LED headlights to improve night driving because it’ll accurately shoot beams of light between cars ahead of you to avoid dazzling oncoming traffic, and the system will also do tricks such as light up your lane on dark motorways, or project warnings onto the road surface ahead of the car, just like the Mercedes Digital Light system.
 It costs an eye-watering £2,400, and you have to have the £950 Driver assistance pack with it, though.

+Skip advert